Scarra

-William Li (born November 25, 1989), better known as Scarra, is an American Twitch streamer and former professional League of Legends player.
+William Li (born November 25, 1989), also known as his pseudonym Scarra, is an American Twitch streamer and former professional League of Legends player.
 He is most well known for being the mid laner for Team Dignitas.
 Li is a co-founder of OfflineTV, an online social entertainment group of content creators.

 Early life

 Li's older brother is named David.
 He got all A's in middle school.
 He had a stuttering problem growing up, so his parents forced him to join a debate club in high school.

 He attended Texas A&M University but dropped out in 2012 to pursue a professional gaming career.